- What is “Pair Programming”?

 “My partner had never coded anything before so I was able to teach him a little bit about how it worked.
-The teaching bit helped me a lot withunderstanding the labs and passing the exams.” – CS student
+The teaching bit helped me a lot withunderstanding the labs and passing the exams.” – student

 The less experienced partner may feel that questions hold the other partner back or that there is no benefit to participating actively, but pair programming studies show that paired work is consistently better than work the stronger partner does alone.
 It is each partner’s job to understand the whole task; that means asking questions when necessary and answering them when possible.

 It may be instructive to read a selection of students’ partner evaluation comments from similar courses that have used pair programming; they give a picture of what good partnerships are like (and a few disasters, too).
 Read Pair Programming Evaluations from the University of California, Irvine Bren School of Information and Computer Sciences.